 Before leaders can change the culture, they must know where they stand with their employees.
 The best way to do this isn’t through a survey administered by outsiders.
 Rather, they should vulnerably engage with employees who know best.
 Pair up and meet with groups of 8 to 10 employees.
 Spend at least an hour asking open-ended questions like, “What advice would you give a friend if they came to work here.”

 About the author: Joseph Grenny is a bestselling author, speaker, and leading social scientist for business performance.
-He is also the cofounder of VitalSmarts.
-His work has been translated into twenty-eight languages, is available in thirty-six countries, and has generated results for 300 of the Fortune 500. www.crucialskills.com.
+He is also the co-founder of VitalSmarts. www.crucialskills.com.